ionic-team/ionic-docs/src/pages/vue/quickstart.md

 import { IonApp, IonRouterOutlet } from '@ionic/vue';
 ```

 To use a component in Vue, you must first import it.
 So for Ionic Framework, this means anytime we want to use a Button or a Card, it must be added to our imports.
 In the case of our `App` component, we are using `IonApp` and `IonRouterOutlet`.
+You can also register components globally if you find yourself importing the same components repeatedly.
+This comes with performance tradeoffs that we cover in [Optimizing Your App](#optimizing-your-app).

 From there, let's look at the template.